wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-javascript/fme-javascript-storage.md

 <br />

-## How to Implement a StorageConnector
+## How to Implement a Custom Storage Connector

 In browser environments, if you prefer not to rely on VWO's default web-based APIs for decision resolution, you can still implement a custom storage connector.
 This gives you more control over how feature flag decisions are cached and reused, though it may introduce slight performance trade-offs depending on your implementation.